nlholm/docker-demo-documentation/docker-demo-documentation.md

-update: 25.11.2025
+update: 30.11.2025

+# Docker Demo Documentation

+This document reports the steps we, [punnalathomas](https://github.com/punnalathomas) and [nlholm](https://github.com/nlholm), took while building **[Docker Demo](https://github.com/nlholm/docker-demo)**, a small-scale Infrastructure as Code (IaC) project built as the final task for a [Configuration Management Systems course](https://terokarvinen.com/palvelinten-hallinta/) run by Tero Karvinen.

+We began by installing Docker and Nginx web server manually in a Vagrant environment, then automated the setup with Salt.
+Next, we installed Nginx as a load balancer — again, starting manually before moving to automation.
+Finally, we showcased how the fully automated load balancer distributed traffic to three web servers running inside Docker containers.

+Throughout this process, we progressively added comments to our provision and configuration files to ensure clarity.
+We also documented the project's purpose and setup instructions in the project repository's README.md file.
+It is worth noting that while the final codebase is thoroughly documented, the earlier iterations in this documentation repository contain fewer comments and explanations.

+We each worked approximately 20 hours on the project during the week of 24 - 30 November, 2025.

-# Installing Docker to Debian Bookworm64
+# Installing Docker in Debian Bookworm64

-Lets start the installation of Debian by hand before automation.
-I started working with clean Debian Bookworm64 virtualmachine that has pre-installed wget, curl, gnup2, micro and Salt-master.
-I also installed bash-compleation in to virtualmachine. (note to add on Vagrantfile)
+First, we installed Docker manually on a clean Debian Bookworm64 virtual machine running in Vagrant.
+The environment came pre-installed with wget, curl, gnupg2, micro, and the Salt Master.
+We also added bash-completion to the VM.

+We also set up a custom Vagrantfile, which we iteratively updated to support automation throughout the project as we advanced.

-Let's log in to our virtualmachine through Windows cmd with command `vagrant ssh master`.
-Next command are recommended to be done at order:
+We logged in to our virtualmachine through the Windows command line prompt with the command `vagrant ssh master`.

-Inside of virtualmachine - vagrant@master
+Whilst inside the virtualmachine - vagrant@master - we ran:

 1. `sudo apt-get update`
 2.  `sudo apt install ca-certificates curl`